katelloyd83/sound-fundamentals/modules/week-1/_posts/2017-01-05-class-overview.md

 When a module is released (i.e., it goes live on Moodle and this site), you will have one week to work through it, complete the homework, and submit your homework.
 Your homework will always be due by 11:59 PM on the Thursday of the next week.
 Please don't wait until 11:59 PM to submit your homework.
 Everyone tries and the Moodle might be on hiatus and then sad things can happen.

-For example, this module is opening on Friday, August 21st.
-Therefore, you have through next Thursday, August 27th to complete the module.
+For example, Week 2's Module will open on Thursday, January 14th.
+Therefore, you have through next Thursday, January 21st to complete the module.
 Likewise, your homework is due Thursday by 11:59 PM.

 ## Homework